omgnetwork/omg-samples/omg-js/app/05-exit-standard-eth/README.md

 5. Open your browser at [http://localhost:3000](http://localhost:3000).

-6. Select `09 - Start a Standard ETH Exit` sample on the left side, observe the logs on the right.
+6. Select `Start a Standard ETH Exit` sample on the left side, observe the logs on the right.